bart314/SE4ML4EDU/projectbeschrijving.md

 ## The project: SE4ML4EDU

 The project SE4ML4EDU consists of three parts: a *descriptive*, a *prescriptive*, and a *curative* part.
-The results of all these sub-projects will be shared via the known channels, using a creative commons license.

 ### Part 1: inventory of the current state of affairs of ML education in The Netherlands